technorabilia/build-synouidmod/README.md

 Depending on your hardware, it may take a while to complete.
 After the message "Available platforms" it may seem like the system hangs but it is not.

+You can also check [here](https://github.com/technorabilia/build-synouidmod/tree/main/output) if a binary is already available.
+If so, you can use it and you don't have to compile it yourself.

 For more information about the Synology Build Environment see the [Synology Developer Guide](https://help.synology.com/developer-guide).

 # How to use